par3reedy/Digital-Lockbox/README.md

 LCD: https://www.orientdisplay.com/products/amc1602cr-b-y6wfdy-16x2-character-lcd-module/
 Keypad: https://www.parallax.com/product/4x4-matrix-membrane-keypad/

-This project was provided by Professor Paul Hummel at Calm Poly San Luis Obispo.
+This project was provided by Professor Paul Hummel at Cal Poly San Luis Obispo.
 All code written within this document was written by me for use by others.